ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-iam-policy-conflict.md

 ```
 {: pre}

-This error is due to the IAM policies that grant Cloudability access to the {{site.data.keyword.cos_short}} bucket existing in the IBM Cloud account.
+This error is due to the IAM policies that grant Cloudability access to the {{site.data.keyword.cos_short}} bucket existing in the {{site.data.keyword.cloud_notm}} account.
 {: tsCauses}

 The recommended approach is to delete the existing policy and re-run the DA configuration to add the account.
 Deleting and re-creating the policy ensures that the vendor credentials within Cloudability are set correctly and managed by the project.